jacobp112/icebbo/docs/footprint-review.md

 - every part has a courtyard
 - the exposed pads keep their thermal vias: 9 on the FPGA paddle and 2 on each regulator pad
 - silkscreen is at least 0.1 mm from copper on the custom footprints and 0.05 mm on generator footprints
-- each reviewed footprint keeps its pad count and the corrected dimensions above: the DSK and SG48 exposed pads, TPS3890 pad lengths, FT2232HL row spacing, USB4105 stake sizes and edge offset, the SOIC/TSSOP/SOT-23-5 row spacing and pad sizes, the DRT pads, and the oscillator and crystal pitches
+- each reviewed footprint keeps its pad count and the corrected dimensions above: the DSK and SG48 exposed pads, the SOT-23-6 supervisor, FT2232HL row spacing, USB4105 stake sizes and edge offset, the SOIC/TSSOP/SOT-23-5 row spacing and pad sizes, the DRT pads, and the oscillator and crystal pitches

 The check caught each of these deliberately broken copies of the generated board:

 - a pad overlapping another part
 - a pad at the board edge
-- the old TPS3890 pad length
 - the old 12 mm FT2232HL row spacing
 - the old J2 position
 - a pin with no pad